UCANR-IGIS/uasimg/README.md

 - it is presumed that images were taken at nadir (camera pointing straight down)

-# Usage Overview
+## Usage Overview

 You always start with `uas_info()`, feeding it one or more folders of drone images.
-This function extracts image information, computes footprints, and reads supplemental flight metadata.
+This function extracts image information, computes footprints, and reads supplemental flight metadata (see also the article on Flight Metadata).

 The object returned by `uas_info()` is not very useful by itself.
 The results are generally saved to a variable then fed into other functions